• Skip to primary navigation

 (Note: The other day I made the jello part and set it in the fridge to cool.
 Something else came up, and I couldn't finish it on the same day.
 So I covered the jello mixture and left it in the fridge overnight.
 It was completely set before I got to add it to the creamy part.
 But it still worked fine.)

-Orange Jello Salad Recipe or Strawberry Jello Salad Recipe
+Orange Jello Salad or Strawberry Jello Salad

-Heavy Whipping Cream or Cool Whip?
+Should We Use Heavy Whipping Cream or Cool Whip?

 orange yum yum jello salad in a dish and in a bowl.